The Real Answer to How to Reduce Cellulite

 Research shows that 80 to 90 percent of post-pubetal women deal with cellulite, so it's highly unlikely that you're the only one in your friend circle who's trying to figure out how to reduce the appearance of cellulite.
 But if you haven't spotted any yet, then you may be wondering whether you're more prone to getting it down the road.
 Romita says that a few factors influence the development of cellulite-and the severity of its appearance:

 Genetics.
 If your mom has it, chances are you will too.

 Aging muscle.
 As you age, muscle mass can weaken and fibrous tissue loses strength, which makes it more likely that cellulite will appear.

 Fat.
 The amount you have between skin and muscle helps determine how much cellulite you'll see, which is why a healthy diet and consistent exercise are two of the best ways to reduce the appearance of cellulite.
 (Did You Know These Are the 3 Sneakiest Foods That Cause Cellulite?)

-Hormones Estrogen aids the storage of fat in the hips, thighs and buttocks in preparation for childbearing.
-It also makes fat cells sticky, so they bunch together, contributing to the dimpled effect.
+Hormones.
+Estrogen aids the storage of fait in the hips, thighs, and buttocks as part of your body's preparation for childbearing.
+But estrogen also makes fat cells sticky-when they bunch together, it can contribute to the dimpled effect.